It’s time to heal from the past

 Do any of these feel true?

-Another way to understand trauma is the presence of powerlessness and an experience of being alone or unprotected and how you make sense of those events.
+Another way to understand trauma is the presence of powerlessness, or a disruption of connection.
+In other words, an experience of being alone or unprotected and how you made (and still make) sense of those events.
 If we think of trauma in a broader sense, then who doesn't have trauma parts to unpack and process?

 I help women just like you to address the root causes of your symptoms, help your body make new connections, and find a sense of calm in your body.
-I primarily use EMDR (an evidence-based and body connection trauma approach to help folks find deep healing.
+I primarily use EMDR Intensives, an evidence-based and body connection trauma approach to help folks find deep healing.

 Ready to reset your thoughts, reclaim your body, and recalibrate emotions?